ZhiGroup/FDA/README.md

 ## Overview
+<span style="color:red;">Please note that the  repository is for reference purposes only.
+We do not guarantee its active functionality.
+A user-friendly version is currently under development.</span>

 Folding-Docking-Affinity (FDA) is a framework which folds proteins, determines protein-ligand binding conformations, and predicts binding affinities from computed three-dimensional protein-ligand binding structures.
 <p align="center">
     <img src="figure/FDA_fig1.jpg">